A conductor standing in front of a theater

 The Haunted Arlington Music Hall

 The faint rumble of music spills out through the main doors beneath the uniquely retro marquee.
 In the thick of night, brilliant white lighting illuminates the act of the evening as shimmering teal lettering welcomes all to a staple of Arlington, Texas.
 The Arlington Music Hall has belonged to the community for over a quarter of a century, presenting entertainers of all ilk.
 It wasn’t always just for live entertainment, though; not everything within the venue was strictly of the living.
+Though rowdy crowds gather and speakers blast out music of all kinds, the music hall remains the final stop for a peaceful soul.
+Can they be blamed?
+A free show almost nightly and witnessing the continuous evolution of entertainment sounds like a compelling way to spend an eternity.
+The Arlington Music Hall has seen its share of the region’s history, adding a new layer to the antique facade every year.
+Whether attending a concert or visiting the spirits that call the auditorium home, the Arlington Music Hall is an icon of its namesake city, brimming with life (and death).

 Who haunts Arlington Music Hall?